Scroll Top

 Do we share personal data with third parties?

-• Parties that support us as we provide our services (e.g., cloud-based software services such as NextCloud, online meeting services GoToMeeting, Microsoft SharePoint and Google Analytics);
+• Parties that support us as we provide our services (e.g., the host of this website)

-• Our professional advisers, including lawyers, auditors and insurers;
+• Our professional advisers, including lawyers and auditors

 What are your data protection rights?